samertm/weather_study/INSTALLATION_INSTRUCTIONS/install_4_matplotlib_basemap.md

 make; make install
         ~~~

-   2. cd back to the top level basemap directory (basemap-X.Y.Z) and run the usual python setup.py install.
-Check your installation by running from mpl_toolkits.basemap import Basemap at the python prompt.
+   2. cd back to the top level basemap directory (basemap-X.Y.Z) and run the usual `python setup.py install`.
+Check your installation by running `from mpl_toolkits.basemap import Basemap` at the python prompt.

    2. To test, cd to the examples directory and run `python simpletest.py`.
 To run all the examples (except those that have extra dependencies or require an internet connection), execute `python run_all.py`.